nano-trade/pow-distributor/README.md

 # Nano PoW Distributor

 This project is a Flask-based web service that distributes Proof of Work (PoW) generation requests across multiple RPC endpoints for the Nano and Banano networks.
+The service sends requests to all specified RPCs simultaneously and quickly returns the first valid response it receives, ensuring that the fastest available result is used.
 The service can be customized to use different RPC URLs and provides a simple HTTP API for submitting PoW requests.

 ## Features